-- The "WTP 2007-2026" described in this section is the federally-certified long-range statewide transportation plan required for the state to receive federal surface transportation funds.
-This plan was completed in November 2006 as a joint effort of WSDOT and the Transportation Commission. - The "WTP 2030," described in the next section, is the statewide policy plan completed by the Transportation Commission in December 2010.
-This latter plan updates the Transportation Policy Plan components of WTP 2007-2026, but was not certified to meet federal requirements. - For the 2014 update, WSDOT and the Transportation Commission will produce a single WTP to meet both federal and state requirements. - WTP 2007-2026 was designed to meet three requirements: - Federal requirements for a long-range statewide transportation plan: - Analysis of current condition and 20-year forecast of future needs of highways and transit through consultation, coordination, and involvement with Metropolitan Planning Organizations, non-metropolitan transportation officials, tribal governments, and the public. - Consideration of seven broad policy areas -- economic vitality, safety and security, accessibility and mobility, protection of the environment, intermodal connectivity, efficient system management, and system preservation. - Including compliance with such federal laws as the Americans with Disabilities Act, Title VI of the Civil Rights Act of 1964, and the Presidential Executive Order regarding Environmental Justice.
+- Phase 1, the "WTP 2035," is the statewide policy plan published by the Transportation Commission in January 2015.
+This plan provides policy guidance and recommendations for all transportation modes. - WSDOT is currently in Phase 2, updating the implementation of the policy plan, "WTP 2035."
+Phase 2 is the federally-compliant, long-range statewide transportation plan necessary to receive federal surface transportation funds.
+The current federally-compliant plan is the "Washington Transportation Plan, 2007-2026," completed in November 2006 as a joint effort of WSDOT and the Transportation Commission. - The two phases of WTP 2035 are designed to meet state and federal requirements: - Phase 1 meets state requirements for a transportation policy plan.
+Updated over the course of two years as a collaborative effort between the Transportation Commission, WSDOT, and the state's MPOs, the plan establishes a vision and goals for the statewide system consistent with the state's transportation policy goals and growth management goals. - Phase 2 meets federal requirements for a long-range statewide transportation plan: - Analysis of current condition and 20-year forecast of future needs of highways and transit through consultation, coordination, and involvement with Metropolitan Planning Organizations, non-metropolitan transportation officials, tribal governments, federal land management agencies, and the public. - Consideration of broad planning factors -- economic vitality, safety and security, accessibility and mobility, protection of the environment, intermodal connectivity, efficient system management, system preservation, improved resiliency and reliability, and enhanced travel and tourism. - o Including compliance with such federal laws as the Americans with Disabilities Act, Title VI of the Civil Rights Act of 1964, and the Presidential Executive Order regarding Environmental Justice.

-- State requirements for a transportation policy plan.
-Updated over the course of two years as a collaborative effort between the Transportation Commission and WSDOT, the plan established a vision and goals for the statewide system consistent with the state's growth management goals. - Statewide multimodal transportation plan as required by RCW 47.06.040.
-The Multimodal Transportation Plan must include a state-owned facilities component and a state-interest component. - o The analysis of state-owned facilities guides investments for highways, including bicycle and pedestrian facilities and state ferries. - The analysis of state-interest components defines the state's interest in aviation, marine ports and navigation, freight rail, intercity passenger rail, bicycle and pedestrian walkways, and public transportation and recommends actions to ensure the state's interests in these components are met. - WSDOT receives federal funds from FHWA and FTA to develop and update this plan. - MAP-21 changed federal requirements for future updates; implementation rules have not yet been promulgated
+- Phase 2 also meets state requirements for a statewide multimodal transportation plan.
+The Multimodal Transportation Plan must include a state-owned facilities component and a state-interest component. - The analysis of state-owned facilities guides investments for highways, including bicycle and pedestrian facilities and state ferries, and other state-owned facilities and services. - The analysis of state-interest components defines the state's interest in aviation, marine ports and navigation, freight rail, intercity passenger rail, bicycle and pedestrian walkways, and public transportation and recommends actions to ensure the state's interests in these components are met. - WSDOT receives federal funds from FHWA and FTA to develop and update the plan. - MAP-21 and the FAST Act changed federal requirements for future updates adopted after May 27, 2018.